 - If your platform was disconnected within the reconciliation period, make sure you run a Historical Import on the Platform transactions page to retrieve any missing transactions.

-If you’ve checked all the basics but the discrepancy still persists, download the report from Afterpay and compare it with the report from QuickBooks.
+If you’ve checked all the basics but the discrepancy still persists, follow the steps below to download the report from Afterpay and compare it with the report from QuickBooks.
 This will help identify the transactions causing differences.

 Note: If your QuickBooks clearing account has tens of thousands of transactions, it might not download the full dataset.
 After downloading one of the reports above, check for data completeness.
 If the report is missing data, try the alternative download method.